Specular Reflection vs. Diffuse Reflection: Understanding the Difference

 Specular Reflection:

-- Imaging systems: Mirrors, lenses, and optical fibers utilize specular reflection to form images in telescopes, microscopes, and cameras.
+- Imaging systems: Mirrors, lenses, and optical fibers apply specular reflection to form images in telescopes, microscopes, and cameras.

 - Reflectors: Traffic signs, road markers, and bicycle reflectors use specular reflection to enhance visibility.